What are the Different Types of Veterinarians and What Do They Do?

 Become a Veterinarian at St. Matthew’s University

-Veterinary medicine offers a world of opportunity for passionate individuals who want to make a difference in animal and human health.
+Veterinary medicine offers a world of opportunity for passionate individuals who want to make a difference in animal healthcare.
 At St. Matthew’s University School of Veterinary Medicine (SMUSVM), aspiring vets receive the training and support needed to excel in this rewarding field.
-Now that you’ve learned some key facts about veterinarians, see what life is like as a DVM student at SMU:

-If you’re ready to embark on this exciting journey, explore SMU’s DVM program and start your application today!
+Then when you’re ready to embark on this exciting journey, start your DVM program application!

 FAQs About Veterinary Careers

-Yes, veterinarians are doctors.
-They hold a Doctor of Veterinary Medicine (DVM) degree and are licensed to diagnose, treat and perform surgery on animals.
+Yes, veterinarians are doctors (when they hold a Doctor of Veterinary Medicine degree) who diagnose, treat and perform surgery on animals.